Essex Crossing: Seward Park Urban Renewal Area

 In January and February 2011, the local community board took the issue of SPURA's development up and came to a community consensus that the area will be built to accommodate mixed use of low-income housing, commercial properties/retail spaces, and market-value homes.
 The Board, community and city planners and public officials were to finalize the plans for development.
 On October 11, 2012, the New York City Council approved the project, then still referred to as SPURA, in a unanimous vote.
 On September 18, 2013, the then Mayor Michael Bloomberg unveiled a definite plan for the Essex Crossing project.

-Start of construction
+Delancey Street Associates—composed of L+M Development Partners, BFC Partners, and Taconic Investment Partners—were selected develop the site.
+The consortium was required to develop at least 1,000 apartments, including at least 500 affordable housing units, and they were required to set aside some units for families displaced by SPURA.

+Construction

+The first phase of Essex Crossing was to include 556 residential units, in addition to commercial and retail spaces such as a bowling alley, museum, and cinema.
+Four parcels, known as sites 1, 2, 5, and 6, were designated for development in the first phase.
 In June 2014, demolition of structures in the area commenced making way for the development.
-On August 2, 2014, it was revealed that a municipal parking lot at Broome and Essex Streets would be closed for soil testing and planning of the future Warhol museum.
+On August 2, 2014, it was revealed that a municipal parking lot at Broome and Essex streets would be closed for soil testing and planning of the future Warhol museum.
 Groundbreaking for the crossing was said to come as early as spring 2015, though a definite groundbreaking timeline had not been published.
 Another parking lot was closed on December 31, this time a private one on Suffolk Street.
-Final designs for Essex Crossing were to be released on January 14, 2015.
-The Essex Street Market and a firehouse on Broome Street were to be demolished by early 2015.
+Detailed plans for the first phase of construction were announced in January 2015, and the Essex Street Market building south of Delancey Street was demolished that March.

+Delancey Street Associates obtained $250 million in construction loans in July 2015, allowing work to begin on the first phase of the project the same month.
+That December, Delancey Street Associates obtained a further $79.5 million loan to develop Site 6 and a $95 million loan for Site 1.
+An affordable housing lottery for the first building, 242 Broome Street, was launched in 2016, followed by lotteries for the Frances Goldin Senior Apartments and The Essex the next year.
+The final first-phase building, The Essex, topped out in October 2017.
+The housing lotteries saw high demand; one of the lotteries attracted 60,000 applications for 99 units, while another lottery attracted 93,000 applications for 104 apartments.
+The first residents began moving into the development in November 2017, The Frances Goldin Senior Apartments, which formally opened in January 2018, was the first building in the development to be completed, and the first phase's other three buildings opened over the subsequent months.